davewalker60/pmdup/pages/camp-schedule.md

 ## Qigong

-For 30 minutes each morning, Jessie Satira leads us in an all-levels Qigong practice either on the beach or near the dance circle space when it's too windy on the beach.
+For 30 minutes each morning, Jessie Sitara leads us in an all-levels Qigong practice either on the beach or near the dance circle space when it's too windy on the beach.

 ## Other class offerings